 The best compliment I got as a journalist was from profile subjects who told me I understood them on a much higher level than other reporters.
 I was also frequently told, “no one’s ever asked me that question before.”

 That dynamic is at the root of my work as a ghostwriter and collaborator.
 I ask questions to help authors zero in on their most telling moments.
 I listen.
 I point out connections and dynamics they might not have recognized.
 I listen some more.
 I help them present their story in the most effective way possible.

 In addition to my collaborative work directly with authors and companies, I freelance as an editor and writer for Scribe Media.
 I am proud to be a member of Gotham Ghostwriters, the Association of Journalists and Authors, and Women’s Media Group.
 I am honored to have trained at the 2019 Westport Lighthouse Writers Retreat Ghostwriting Masterclass and at Julia Turshen and Cindy Uh’s 2021 virtual Cookbook Collaborators Workshop.

 I am also the author of a young adult book on attention-deficit/hyperactivity disorder, Coping with ADD/ADHD and ODD.

-I am based in the vibrant town of Montclair, New Jersey.
 I grew up in the Los Angeles area, and I graduated from the University of Southern California.
+I am now based in the vibrant town of Montclair, New Jersey.

 I am the descendant of Asian immigrants.
 My maternal great-grandparents were born in Kumamoto, Japan, immigrated to California, and became farmers in the Central Valley.
 My maternal grandparents met in the Gila River Japanese internment camp in Arizona during World War II.
 Meanwhile, my Cantonese paternal grandparents immigrated from Hong Kong to Los Angeles, where my grandfather opened a stand in the downtown Seventh Street Produce Market.
 They are at the root of my passion for telling and amplifying diverse stories.